woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-stock-report.md

 ### Report Filter

-The Stock Report allow you to filter the report by stock status. **Note:** Products that do not have stock management enabled are shown as `Out of Stock`.
+The Stock Report allow you to filter the report by stock status. **Note:** Products that do not have stock management enabled are shown as `Out of stock`.

 ![Stock Report Filter](images/analytics-stock-status-filter.png)